bradygrapentine/minesweeper/README.md

 --------------------------------------Have fun with the styling.
 Make it your own.

+~ add a background image and some color

 <!---------------------------------------------------------------------->

 <!-- Epic Mode: -->

 --------------------------------------Learn how to use localStorage API to store data in - the browser.
 Use this to allow the user to close - the browser window and come back to a game already - in progress.

+~ deep dive into the documentation for this

 --------------------------------------Add sound effects.

+~ low priority